Emergency Roof Leaks: Why Spray Foam Is the Quickest Solution

 Spray foam roofing has many advantages, but for emergency purposes, the best advantage is that spray foam can be installed quicker than any other roofing system.

 Why is spray foam the quickest way to install an emergency repair?

 Spray foam can be applied quicker than any other system for many reasons.

 The first reason is that there are no materials to carry onto the roof.
-A box truck is parked alongside the building (or in the parking lot) where two chemicals are mixed, heated, and are transferred through a hose up to the sprayer onto the roof.
+A box truck is parked alongside the building (or in the parking lot), where two chemicals are mixed, heated, and transferred through a hose up to the sprayer onto the roof.

-Other roofing applications need to transport materials and tools onto the roof, which takes considerable time.
+Other roofing applications must transport materials and tools onto the roof, which takes considerable time.

-The second reason is because spray foam is spray applied.
+The second reason is that spray foam is spray applied.
 There’s no time wasted by hammering nails or laying down rubber sheets.

 A great time-saver comes when fixing an emergency repair around a penetration.
-With other roofing applications, the materials need to be custom cut to fit properly around the penetration.
+With other roofing applications, the materials must be custom-cut to fit properly around the penetration.